A History of Woodworking and Its Influence in Civilization

-Archaeologists found furniture crafted from wood inlaid with bone, ivory or metal that dated as far back as 800 B.C. at Gordion, the alleged home of the mythical King Midas.
-Near East woodworkers used lathes as well as wedges, mallets, chisels, hammers, drills, plumb bobs, compasses, and other basic tools.
+Archaeologists found furniture crafted from wood inlaid with bone, ivory, or metal dated as far back as 800 B.C. at Gordion, the alleged home of the mythical King Midas.
+Near East woodworkers used lathes and wedges, mallets, chisels, hammers, drills, plumb bobs, compasses, and other essential tools.

 The wooden windows of the early mosques and private houses still seen today in the Arabic culture were crafted at the height of ancient Near East woodcarving.
-The Muslim woodcarvers of Persia, Syria, Egypt and Spain designed and created exquisite paneling and other decorations for wall linings, ceilings, pulpits, and all kinds of fittings and furniture.
+The Muslim woodcarvers of Persia, Syria, Egypt, and Spain designed and created exquisite paneling and other decorations for wall linings, ceilings, pulpits, and various fittings and furniture.
 Their woodwork was elaborate and minutely delicate.

 The Roman Empire also had its share of skilled woodworkers.
 Wielding adzes, lathes, files, planes, saws, and drills, including the bow drill, they constructed aqueducts and waterworks using wooden scaffolding, built impressive warships and barges and erected strong and lethal battering rams and catapults for attacking enemy cities.

-They also crafted furniture, including tables and chairs that stylistically represented the arms of animals or that were carved to represent mythological creatures.
+They also crafted furniture, including tables and chairs, that stylistically represented animals’ arms or were carved to represent mythological creatures.

 Archaeologists were delighted to find a furniture shop intact in Pompeii, an ancient resort city destroyed in 79 A.D. when Mt.
 Vesuvius erupted.
-They also discovered wooden furniture and decorations, and the methods of building.
+They also discovered wooden furniture and decorations and methods of building.

-Roman woodworkers used a variety of woods for their wooden creations.
+Roman woodworkers used a variety of wood for their wooden creations.
 Wood species included ilex, beech, maple, elm, olive, and ash.
-The most prized wood in the Roman Empire was the African wood Tthyine, which was believed to have mystical powers.
+The most prized wood in the Roman Empire was the African wood Tthyine, believed to have mystical powers.
 It was used by both the Romans and Greeks to make furniture.

 Thyine, from the Cedar family, is a fragrant and beautiful wood the Romans called citrus or citron wood.
 It comes from a North African tree and was alluded to in Revelation 18:12 as being among the items which would no longer be purchased when Babylon fell.